axieinfinity/bridge-v2/README.md

 The config file can be found in the `config` directory.
 There are 2 main components in the configuration: listeners and database

 ### listeners (object)
-List all chains that the bridge is listening to.
+List all chains that Bridge is listening to.
 Each name reflects a specific function defined [here](https://github.com/axieinfinity/bridge-v2/blob/master/internal/init_listeners.go).

 For example `Ronin` reflects with function `InitRonin`